-By timothy from Slashdot's factory-schooling department
+By timothy from Slashdot's why-make-it-easy-for-'em? department

 .)Read Replies (0)